Saturday, 7 December 2013

 We had seen one bloke in the small shelter on the half way line and initially thought he may have been a fellow ‘hopper’.
 However, he turned out to be an FA official and he demanded no beer be taken outdoors under FA competition regulations.

 It seemed such an incredibly petty rule.
-It confirmed that common sense and grass route football are uneasy bed fellows.
+It confirmed that common sense and grass roots football are uneasy bed fellows.
 Our fellow drinkers were also shaking their heads at the madness of it.
 The Belstone members couldn't have been more apologetic.

 They told us how the club had progressed after one of them while captain drove past the Medburn Ground each day on the way to work and how they eventually obtained their lease.
 They were delighted to have neutral visitors at their pride and joy.